FilipeLopesPires/ContactListProcessor/README.md

 ---

 **Note**: This tool is designed to be safe and non-destructive.
 It always creates new output files and preserves the original input files.

+## Author

+I'm the sole author of this repository.
+For further information, please contact me at fsnap@protonmail.com.